0xirison/Wifi-Passwords-Revealer/README.md

 # Introduction
-Wi-Fi Passwords Revealer, it is a simple CLI tool that shows all your previous logged-in Wi-Fi passwords on your Windows system.
+Wifi Passwords Revealer, it is a simple CLI tool that shows all your previous logged-in Wi-Fi passwords on your Windows system.

 # Installation
 ```